Pet Waste Management: Myths and Facts

 How to dispose of dog poop: myths and facts

-Myths And Facts Of Dog Waste Disposal
+Myths And Facts of Pet Waste Management

 Note: never flush your cat's poop down the toilet, as it can contain the bacterium Toxoplasma gondii, which is extremely contagious to people and animals.